DeadUnderscoreMeme/InstagramDesktopBot/README.md

     6. Share Button
 3. With Stories
     1. View all stories of the user
+    2. View Stories of a specific user after visting their profile

 **Coming Soon**
 1. *Interact with stories*
 2. *Parse and reverse search images*